ryankarlos/FastAPI-example-ml/README.md

 This may not benefit so much from concurrent execution and maybe more beneficial to use parallelism and multiprocessing.

-We can run the module using the command below:
+We can run the module using the command below.
+We need to `cd` one dir up so crud.py can find the `src` package when referencing imports.

 ```
+root@7c18292737ab:/usr/src# cd ..
-root@722927b42f2e:/usr# python -m src.app.crud
+root@7c18292737ab:/usr# python -m app.crud
 ```

 We can see the logs in the screenshot below.
 The logs towards the end correspond to the results of the